RATING: Easy Hiking

 SEASON: Any, no snow

-Although Lower Calf Creek falls gets most of the press, Upper Calf Creek falls is my favorite.
-Less crowded, with plenty of beauty, this is a great place to spend a hot day lounging.
+Although Lower Calf Creek Falls gets most of the press, Upper Calf Creek Falls is my favorite.
+Less crowded, with plenty of charm and scenery, this is a great place to spend a hot day lounging.
 For the bold, there are a few smaller falls above the main falls that can be jumped.
 For the timid, just spending a hot day next to the cool babbling stream will be excitement enough.

 The trailhead is right off of highway 12.
-The easiest way to find it is to start from the Calf Creek Campground turnoff, and travel north on highway 12 for 5.6 miles to a short side road on the right (west) side of the road.
+The easiest way to find it is to start from the Calf Creek Campground turnoff, and travel north on Highway 12.
+After 5.6 miles, there is a short side road on the right (west) side of the road.
 There are a few side roads here.
 If you are at the correct one, you will find a few parking spots, and a trailhead sign in register on the west side of the parking area.

 |Trailhead||12S 461484mE 4190354mN|